NickCrews/airtable-kit/README.md

 There are other type-safe airtable clients out there (see the [Comparison section](#comparison-to-other-airtable-libraries)), but they all start from the premise of starting from typescript `interface`s to define the shape of records in each table.
-This package takes a different approach: everything is derived directly from the Airtable Base's JSON schema, as directly provided by the [Airtable API](https://airtable.com/developers/web/api/get-base-schema) with some complex generics and type-mapping magic.
+This package takes a different approach: everything is derived directly from the Airtable Base's JSON schema, as directly provided by the [Airtable API](https://airtable.com/developers/web/api/get-base-schema).
+We then provide some typescript generic magic so that we infer that e.g. a `singleSelect` field with options "To Do", "In Progress", and "Done" maps to the union type `"To Do" | "In Progress" | "Done"` in typescript.

 This has several advantages:
 - It is trivial to codegen the schema files from existing bases since you pretty much write the JSON directly to a file, instead of needing to translate it to typescript interfaces.
-This makes it easy to onboard existing bases and keep them in sync.
+This makes it easy to create/update base schemas.
-- You can also get runtime validation and schemas for free.
+- You get runtime validation and JSONschema (eg for API docs/MCP servers/etc) for free.
 Most of these other libraries assume you know at compile time which bases you are working with.
 This package allows you to fetch a base's schema just-in-time at runtime, and still have type-mapping and runtime validation.
 - Since we preserve the full JSON schema, you can inspect and manipulate the base's schema at runtime, eg generate a Zod validator.
 This is useful for e.g. building MCP tools for AI agents, since now they can see the exact schema of the base they are working with.

 ## Other Features